ProgEuler/LabReports/lab-2/problem-5/README.md

 		Input the marks obtained in Physics :65
 		Input the marks obtained in Chemistry :51
 		Input the marks obtained in Mathematics :72
-		Total marks of Maths, Physics and Chemistry : 188 Total marks of Maths and Physics : 137 The candidate is not eligible.

 		output